 Examination of the patient;

-Treatment of the edges of the wound with an antiseptic solution;
+Treating the edges of the wound with an antiseptic solution;

 Washing the wound with a solution of 3% hydrogen peroxide, which also has a deodorizing effect;